-Orthopedics receive many referrals for conditions where active treatment or surgery is unlikely to be desired or required.
+Orthopaedics get many referrals for conditions where active treatment or surgery is unlikely to be needed

-In these cases, the majority of patients are provided with simple information and discharged at their first appointment.
+Most of these patients get simple information and discharged at their first appointment.

-A number did not attend the appointment, having not actually desired a referral when they first consulted their GP.
+Some people do not attend the appointment, having not desired a referral when they saw their GP.

-A pilot project is now underway at Glasgow Royal Infirmary to respond to these GP referrals by providing written information directly to the patient.
+A pilot project is now underway at Glasgow Royal Infirmary.
+We respond to these referrals by providing written information direct to the patient.

-This is backed up by a clinical advice line that is staffed by extended role physiotherapists and podiatrists.
-If a patient calls, further information and advice will be provided.
+A clinical advice line staffed by extended role physiotherapists and podiatrists provides backup.
+If a patient calls, they get further information and advice.
 If the patient still wishes a face-to-face appointment, this can be arranged.

-This system provides patients with both written advice and direct access to high-quality advice without needing to attend hospital.
-In some cases, referral can be made to more appropriate teams such as physiotherapy.
+This system gives patients written advice and direct access to high quality advice without coming to hospital.
+In some cases, referral is made to more appropriate teams such as physiotherapy.